nitras/dark-portfolio/about/over-mezelf.md

 year = 2019
 [[awards]]
 date = "2010-11-18T21:25:40+01:00"
-description = "An amazing award for a certain site" project = "Gaz::mazk" title = "AWWWARDS"
+description = "An amazing award for a certain site and some other parts." project = "Gaz::mazk" title = "AWWWARDS"
 [[awards]]